raspberrypi/documentation/remote-access/vnc/README.md

 sudo apt-get install realvnc-vnc-server realvnc-vnc-viewer
 ```

-Then, enable VNC Server.
+Now enable VNC Server.
 You can do this graphically or at the command line.

 ### Enabling VNC Server graphically